ljvmiranda921/pyswarms/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
 Anything tagged with "enhancement"
 and "help wanted" is open to whoever wants to implement it.
+Those that are
+tagged with "first-timers-only" is suitable for those getting started in open-source software.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~